 It should normally be very straight forward, with no specialist knowledge or tools required.
 It’s just a matter of removing the transit packaging as instructed in the instruction book (or on a leaflet taped to the washer) and then screwing on the fill hose(s) and connecting the drain hose to the waste water system.

-Make sure the washer is level
+Make sure the washer is level first

 It’s important to make sure the washing machine is nice and level so that it doesn’t rock around on spin.
 Check that it’s level not only across from left to right, but from front to back.
 In other words makes sure it doesn’t tilt forward or back as well as being level.
 If it tilts forward it’s possible for water to leak out of the soap drawer in certain circumstances.
 These days most washing machines have adjustable feet, at least at the front.
 Sometimes a spanner for adjusting the feet comes with the machine.